-Stabilization of lysosomal membranes is important in limiting the inflammatory response by preventing the release of lysosomal constituents of activated neutrophil such as bactericidal enzymes and proteases, which cause further tissue inflammation and damage upon extracellular release (3).
+Stabilization of lysosomal membranes is important in limiting the inflammatory response by preventing the release of lysosomal constituents of activated neutrophil such as bactericidal enzymes and proteases. which cause further tissue inflammation and damage upon extracellular release (3).

-Excessive activation of phagocytes, production of O2.
-OH radicals as well as non-free radical species (H2O2) which are capable of damaging tissues either directly or indirectly have been reported in many inflammatory disorders such as rheumatoid arthritis, atherosclerosis, cancer, aging etc. The released or
+47 Excessive activation of phagocytes, production of O2.
+OH radicals as well as non-free radical species (H2O2) which are capable of damaging tissues either directly or indirectly have been reported in many 48 inflammatory disorders such as rheumatoid arthritis, atherosclerosis, cancer, aging etc. The released or 49

-- 49 generated O2 initiates lipid peroxidation resulting in membrane destruction or damage which then 50 provoke inflammatory response by the production of mediators and chemostatic factors (4). - 51 Oxidative stress can cause cellular damage which if not controlled correctly by the body, could lead to - 52 chronic inflammation which has been reported to increase the risk for various cancers (1).
-This implies - 53 that eliminating oxidative stress and inflammation may represent a valid strategy for cancer prevention - 54 and therapy.
-Compounds with antioxidant and anti-inflammatory properties have been shown to possess - 55 anti-proliferative activity (5). - 56 C. crepidioides is a succulent herb used widespread in many tropical and subtropical regions, but is - especially prominent in tropical Africa where the fleshy mucilaginous leaves and stems are eaten as 57 - 58 vegetable and for medical purposes (6)).
-In Sierra Leone, leaves are also popular and are made into - 59 sauce with groundnut paste while it is eaten as salad green, either cooked or raw in Australia.
-C. - crepidioides have been reported in the treatments of indigestion and headache, swollen lips, sleeping 60 - 61 sickness, epilepsy, also possess antitumor activity associated with nitric oxide production, acute hepatitis. - 62 fever and edema (7). - Since C. crepidioides leaf is consumed either cooked or raw as food or for medicinal purposes, this study 63 - was designed to compare antioxidant, anti-inflammatory and genotoxic effects of the cold and hot water 64 - 65 extracts of the vegetable.
+- 50 generated O2 initiates lipid peroxidation resulting in membrane destruction or damage which then 51 provoke inflammatory response by the production of mediators and chemostatic factors (4). - 52 Oxidative stress can cause cellular damage which if not controlled correctly by the body, could lead to - 53 chronic inflammation which has been reported to increase the risk for various cancers (1).
+This implies - 54 that eliminating oxidative stress and inflammation may represent a valid strategy for cancer prevention - 55 and therapy.
+Compounds with antioxidant and anti-inflammatory properties have been shown to possess - 56 anti-proliferative activity (5). - 57 C. crepidioides is a succulent herb used widely used spread in many tropical and subtropical regions, but - is especially prominent in tropical Africa where the fleshy mucilaginous leaves and stems are eaten as 58 - 59 vegetable and for medical purposes (6)).
+In Sierra Leone, leaves are also popular and are made into - sauce with groundnut paste while it is eaten as salad green, either cooked or raw in Australia.
+C. 60 - crepidioides have been reported in the treatments of indigestion and headache, swollen lips, sleeping 61 - 62 sickness, epilepsy, also possess antitumor activity associated with nitric oxide production, acute hepatitis. - 63 fever and edema (7). - Since C. crepidioides leaf is consumed either cooked or raw as food or for medicinal purposes, this study 64 - was designed to compare antioxidant, anti-inflammatory and genotoxic effects of the cold and hot water 65 - 66 extracts of the vegetable.